What are your chances of acceptance?

 The program is open to high school juniors and seniors living in eligible markets.
 It concludes with an all-expenses-paid trip to Washington, D.C., where participants will attend the weeklong Student Leaders Summit.

-Scott Peters, congressman from California’s 50th Congressional District, offers internships to high school seniors in his San Diego office.
+Scott Peters, congressman from California’s 50th Congressional District, offers both paid and unpaid internships to high school seniors in his San Diego office.
 Interns assist in a variety of day-to-day activities, including answering phones, writing letters, and responding to constituents.
 Interns may also engage in community outreach, assisting with constituent casework and district-based projects.

 Over the course of eight weeks, Reel Voices teaches high school students all the stages of documentary filmmaking and shows them how they can become socially conscious storytellers.
 Under the guidance of an experienced filmmaker, students are encouraged to explore storytelling techniques and styles to create thought-provoking and inspiring films.